Your body needs carbs. But you want to choose wisely. Use this list as a guide.

 Cereals containing whole-grain ingredients and little added sugar

-Baked potato or baked steak fries
+Baked sweet or white potato or baked steak fries

 Whole-grain flour or corn tortillas